Gravitational waves from axion inflation in the gradient expansion formalism. Part II. Fermionic axion inflation: Fermionic axion inflation

 It is important to note the ramifications for the dynamics and phenomenology of axion inflation because of the inhibited gauge-field generation due to the Schwinger effect.
 The main difference regarding the dynamical evolution is a decrease in $\langle \bm{E} \cdot \bm{B}\rangle$ such that the backreaction onto the inflaton via the friction term on the right-hand side in Eq.~\eqref{eq: phiEoM} is diminished.
 For a particular benchmark point, Ref.~\cite{gorbar_2023} demonstrated that a PAI system experiences a phase of strong gauge-field backreaction while a comparable FAI system did not.
 To understand the implication of this, consider that strong backreaction results in an increased duration of inflation by drawing kinetic energy from the inflaton field and instead allowing for more gauge-field production, which ultimately ends inflation via $V(\varphi) \sim \rho_{EM}$ instead of $V(\varphi) \sim \dot{\varphi}^2$.
 Therefore, decreasing the impact of backreaction implies that, in FAI, inflation ends on the slow-roll trajectory with a subdominant energy density in $\rho_{EM}$.
 This implies that an extended phase of reheating may still take place after the end of axion inflation.
 A second implication of absent backreaction regards axion inhomogeneities, which we have neglected throughout the derivation presented above.
-In PAI, these inhomogeneities become large during strong backreaction and can alter the dynamical evolution of the inflaton--gauge-field system~\cite{Figueroa_2023, Figueroa_2024,caravano_2023,sharma_2025}.
+In PAI, these inhomogeneities become large during a phase of strong gauge-field backreaction and can alter the dynamical evolution of the inflaton--gauge-field system~\cite{Figueroa_2023, Figueroa_2024,caravano_2023,sharma_2025}.
 At present, this means that studies of PAI that neglect these inhomogeneities, like the GEF, can only qualitatively capture the phase of strong backreaction~\cite{Figueroa_2023,Figueroa_2024}.
 To obtain the full dynamics of PAI, lattice simulations are necessary.
-However, as we expect an overall reduced impact of the gauge field during FAI, it is conceivable that also fewer axion inhomogeneities are sourced.
-Indeed, recent lattice simulations of FAI seem to confirm this~\cite{iarygina_2025}.
-Correspondingly, homogeneous methods, e.g., the GEF, are ideally suited to solve for the inflationary dynamics of FAI.
+However, as we expect an overall reduced dynamical impact of the gauge field during FAI, it is conceivable that also fewer axion inhomogeneities are sourced.